ballerina-platform/ballerina-lang/stdlib/jms/src/main/ballerina/jms/Package.md

 ### JMS Topic Producer

-Following is a topic producer program that publishes to a particular JMS topic
+Following is a topic producer program that publishes to a particular JMS topic.

 ```ballerina
 import ballerina/jms;